felippe-regazio/1post/README.md

 Your blog is a simple collection of static files, just drop its folder on the server and go get a coffee ;)

+## Contributing

+PR's are welcome.
+1POST has a ridiculously simple code architecture, and its built under a dumb imperative paradigm.
+The index.js dispatch the commands, and all the commands logics are on the `cli` folder.

 ## 1POST Philosofy

 1POST is very small and really, i mean really simple.
 Is indicated if you want to write quick, pretty, fast and powerful HTML+CSS only posts, specially technical posts.
 All the posts will be on the same level in a unique list on the Home, and identified by Title and Date.